Books for prisoners campaign

-To keep the pressure on the Secretary of State for Justice, Chris Grayling MP, English PEN and the Howard League for Penal Reform are asking authors and attendees at this weekís London Book Fair to recommend which book they would like to send to a prisoner and why.
-These recommendations will be published on the English PEN website and social media to keep the literary conversation going.
+To keep the pressure on the Secretary of State for Justice, Chris Grayling MP, English PEN and the Howard League for Penal Reform asked authors and attendees at the London Book Fair to recommend which book they would like to send to a prisoner and why.
+These recommendations have been published on the English PEN website and social media to keep the literary conversation going.

 We need YOU to be part of this action too!

-When writing your letter, ask your MP to send your letter to Chris Grayling Ė that way it gets through to his private office.
+Write to you MP and ask them to send your letter to Chris Grayling Ė that way it gets through to his private office.
 Please express your outrage that prisonersí access to books and other essentials is being curtailed, and use any arguments about literacy, culture, and rehabilitation that you wish.
 Please, do ask your MP questions as this guarantees that you will not simply be sent a pro-forma response.

 Examples of questions:

 - How many books that have been sent in by reputable retailers have been found to contain drugs?

 - How often can prisoners visit the library in xxxxx prison? (use your local)